Key takeaways:

 Ascites often occur in people with health conditions like cirrhosis of the liver (scarring of the liver due to long-term damage).
 It is the most common complication associated with liver cirrhosis or chronic liver disease.

 Ascites occur in cirrhosis when the blood pressure in the portal vein increases excessively.
 The portal vein is a blood vessel that delivers blood from the digestive organs to the liver.
 As the pressure in this blood vessel increases, fluid builds up in it and starts leaking into the peritoneal cavity.

 This buildup is because liver cirrhosis makes the liver hard and shrunken, thereby resisting blood flow to the liver from the portal vein.
 This will cause a large amount of blood to remain in the blood vessels that supply the liver and digestive system.

-Increased blood retention in the blood vessels that supply the liver and digestive system means a reduction in the amount of blood circulating to those areas.
-The kidney will interpret it as a reduced blood volume that needs to be increased, so it will cause the body to start retaining salt and water.
+The kidney will interpret this as a reduced blood volume that needs to be increased, so it will cause the body to start retaining salt and water.
 The excess fluid retained leaks into the peritoneum, causing a swollen abdomen.

 However, while this is the primary cause of ascites, there are other possible causes or risk factors for ascites, such as: